zcochran4275/Outages/README.md

 - It provides results in the same units as the response variable (hours), which is easier to interpret compared to other metrics like Mean Absolute Error (MAE).

 ### Why RMSE?
-While MAE is less sensitive to outliers, we chose RMSE because it highlights situations where the model performs poorly for extreme outage durations.
+While Mean Absolute Error is less sensitive to outliers, we chose RMSE because it highlights situations where the model performs poorly for extreme outage durations.
 For this application, it’s important to minimize large errors as these could represent severe misjudgments in resource allocation during outages.

 [Link to prediction-related visualizations]